Officials: SUV crashes into Apple store; 1 dead, 16 injured

 HINGHAM, Mass.
 (AP) — An SUV crashed through the front window of an Apple store Monday in Massachusetts, killing one person and injuring 16 others, authorities said.

 Police were investigating but didn’t immediately say whether the crash was believed to be accidental.
-Hingham police Chief David Jones would only say it was an active investigation.
+Hingham police Chief David Jones would say only that it was an active investigation.
 The driver of the car was being interviewed.

 Cruz declined to release the name of the driver, who is male, or the victims.
 He also didn’t say whether the driver would be charged with a crime, but added that a criminal investigation was underway.